 For more information about the grantees listed below, please click on their logos.

-The Parmenter Foundation supports Why Me, Inc. a grass roots nonprofit organization dedicated to providing support services to families experiencing childhood cancer from the time of diagnosis and continuing throughout every step of his/her treatment and beyond.
-In particular, Parmenter funds the Circle of Healing Bereavement Retreat held each year to help parents who have lost their child to cancer understand that bereavement is a journey that takes years to unfold.
+About: Why Me, Inc. is dedicated to providing support services to families experiencing childhood cancer from the time of diagnosis and continuing throughout every step of treatment and beyond.

 The Parmenter Foundation supports Camp Casco, a week-long day camp and a week-long overnight camp for childhood cancer patients and survivors at no cost to their families.
 This grant is used to fund a new part-time Program Director position.
 The Program Director position is critical to Camp Casco’s continued success and growth as the director oversees the family services, including planning and execution of several week-long sessions, family social events, clinic visits and communications with families.
 In addition, the Program Director supports more than 75 committed volunteers, all of whom play an essential role in the quality family outreach and camp experiences that Camp Casco families have the opportunity to participate in year-round.

 The Parmenter Foundation supports Dignity Matters’ efforts to aid local homeless and disadvantaged women and girls to stay healthy, regain self-confidence, continue working and to attend school.
 Dignity Matters collects, purchases and supplies feminine hygiene products, bras and underwear to these women and girls who are in need.